 One change I made to the book club is that I now only do personal growth books with the team.
 I choose short books that take 4-6 weeks to get through.
 The goal is to create a book club with easy-to-read books where we all pull a nugget or two of personal growth strategies and concepts.

 Since the Optimize videos and notes are so extensive, I’m spending a lot of time each week learning from the program.
 It’s only natural that these concepts are initiating ideas and inspiring blog topics for me.
 I really think that the information I’m learning in the program is going to fuel what I talk about here and on my podcast because I’ll want to share with my audience of Morning Upgraders.

 Showing Up Differently

 When you make changes and tweaks in your mindset and daily habits, you have no choice but to show up differently.
 I believe because I’m showing up differently each day, I’m being an example to my family and friends.
-In the past few weeks, I’ve found two of my girls grabbing my morning upgrade cards.
-They didn’t know I saw them writing.
+In the past few weeks, I’ve found two of my girls journaling (they didn’t know I saw them writing).

 My wife has been putting in a lot of work at the gym.
 I’m really proud of her for doing that…and I’ve seen her motivation to work on her physical goals spill over into other areas.
 For example…one night at dinner, she grabbed some paper and told everyone to write down their goals.